mipalgu/swift-modelling/README.md

 # Swift Modelling

-A pure Swift implementation of the Eclipse Modeling Framework (EMF) Ecore metamodel for macOS and Linux.
+Command-Line interface for the Swift Modeling Framework.

 ## Features